rl-institut/apipe/digipipe/store/DATASETS.md

 > - Dataset D: Extracted ERA5 weather dataset for Germany (from dataset A)
 > - Dataset E: Wind energy turbines extracted from MaStR dataset, filter for
 >   columns power and geometry (from dataset B)
-> - Dataset F: Region of interest converted to Geopackage file, CRS
+> - Dataset F: Federal districts converted to Geopackage file, CRS transformed
+>   (from dataset C)
+> - Dataset G: Municipalities converted to Geopackage file, CRS transformed
->   transformed (from dataset C)
+>   (from dataset C)

 ### (2) Datasets